sandeep2400/AWS-Study-Notes/Introduction To AWS.md

 * first, make a Group
 * then assign permissions to the group using polciy documents.
 * add users to the groups.
 Permissions applied to the group are automatically assinged to the user.

+## Compute
+### EC2: Compute Cloud
+Rent Virtual Servers with different sizes, processers and speeds.
+Pay for these instances by the hour or second with no long term committments.
+This flexibiltiy decreases costs by orders of magnitude and can be gamechanging for some industries.

+### Containers
+Lets you create a package of your program along with all the code it needs to produce an image that can be run in any computer in the world.
+Once created, you can deploy your container anywhere.

+### Lambda
+Serverless comoute service which runs your program in response to events.
+The code will run in scratchpad containers that are destroyed afterwards.
+All you have to do is upload your code, specifiy your triggers and the code will run when the code is triggered.
+You are also charged by the millisecond.

+## Storage
+There are 3 types of storage: File(directory structure like on a laptop), Block(files are split into chunks of data of equal size and then stored in blocks - commonly used in servers, and dataabase systems) and Object Storage(files are stored in objects, flat memory model and given a unique id - present the id and it will give you the file.)
+AWS has SFS for file storage, EBS for block storage, and S3 for object storgae.

+### S3: Simple Storage Service
+S3 has a very high reliability.
+Industry leading durability.
+S3 has different storage classes.
+S3 Glacier is for files that are not required immediately.

+### AWS EFS:
+Filesystem on the cloud, very durable. and has different storage classes.

+### AWS Storage Gateway
+Access to Amazon storage on prem.

+## Databases
+Has engines for relational, key-value, in-memory, document, graph series and time series.
+Relational (Aurora - MYSQL and Postgres), RDS(Relational), Key-value (dynamodb - nosql), im-memory(elasticache), Document Database (Mongo)

+### RDS Relational Database Service
+Engines for mysql, mariadb, mssql, oracle .
+Easy to set up, scalable, available, automated backups, automatic host replacement.

+### DynamoDB
+NoSQl Database.
+Key-valye document

+## Networking